SAP-samples/teched2024-AI180/README.md

 By the end of this session, attendees will have gained practical experience in leveraging these powerful SDKs to enhance their AI-driven solutions, regardless of their chosen programming environment.
 Join us to unlock the full potential of Generative AI in your projects and stay at the forefront of AI integration.

+## Shared Requirements

+1. Clone the repository.
+Do so by using your favorite Git client.
+If you are using the Git command line interface use: `git clone https://github.com/SAP-samples/teched2024-AI180.git`.
+2. TODO: add API access instructions

 ## SAP Cloud SDK for AI (JavaScript)

+tbd

 ### Requirements